joshplotkin/modeling-football-outcomes-2019/README.md

     * using prop bet lines? (historical data will be hard to find)
     * team's record vs. coach
     * previous team(s) faced (ranks as proxy for teams)
+    * some measure if a team is a good fit for this weather
     * some proxy for home field advantage: wins above expected?
     * QB recent matchups with team
     * home team (binary)